MacaqueNet/MacaqueNet.github.io/data_digitizing.md

       MacaqueNet relies on the generous data contributions from researchers around the world.
 Some of these valuable datasets — especially older ones — still exist only in handwritten or scanned formats and need to be digitized and reformatted before they can be standardised and added to the database.
     </p>
     <p>
-      <strong>That is where you come in!</strong> We are looking for volunteers to help digitize or process one or more behavioural macaque datasets.
+      <strong>That is where you come in!</strong> Want to become a member of the MacaqueNet consortium?
+We are looking for volunteers to help digitize or process one or more behavioural macaque datasets.
       Whether you are a student, early-career researcher, or just looking for a meaningful side project, this is a fantastic opportunity to gain experience working with large, real-world datasets.
       No previous experience is necessary — the MacaqueNet Management Team will provide full training and guidance in data handling and manipulation using tools such as Microsoft Office and R — all of which look great on a CV!
     </p>